equinor/si4ti/doc/theory.rst

 This shows that the scaling of the data influences the strength of the regularisation :math:`\mathbf{\Gamma}`.
-Bearing in mind that seismic may be scaled randomly, an automatic scaling is necessary to keep comparable constraints.
+Bearing in mind that seismic may be scaled arbitrarily, an automatic scaling is necessary to keep comparable constraints.
+It is assumed all inputs are uniformly scaled.

 4D correction
 =============